DarthKagekaze/PiperTTSGUIPython/README.md

 <br />

-Should any pip packages be changed, or the python version be changed, so that this will be able to run on computers that most people would have or get easily???
+Should any pip packages be changed, or the python version be changed, so that this will be able to work for the most people with ease?

 If you have a linux computer, are there any pip packages that would make it easier to run on linux, if it can at all???